jcassarly/nrc_mazebot/README.md

 if we are going down the ramp we should slow down<br />
 if we are going up the ramp, we should speed up

+##Things from the design review to consider
+ultrasonic sensors are slow - anno has an idea on how to make it faster

+when looking to take turns, if there is one, take it (this might be what we already have idk)

+thought completely autonomous would be easier to code